Blog

 • cross-posting to dev.to with /crosspost

-but for now, it's already saving me time and—more importantly—removing the friction that stopped me from writing in the first place
+But for now, it's already saving me time and—more importantly—removing the friction that stopped me from writing in the first place

 Related Posts